roman-milk/roman-milk.github.io/naughty-girl.md

+===

- ****** Naughty Girl Ch.
-09 ****** byStoryTeller07© She couldn't help it.
+She couldn't help it.
 Painful memories kept surfacing.
 The way her husband left her, and sold the house.
 How he had led her along, letting her think she was saving their marriage, while he played around with another woman.
 It was agonizing, yet it unwillingly surfaced.

  She was a married woman, an adult, pretending to be an adolescent.
 She was going to high school, and had an eighteen year old, schoolboy lover.
 A nineteen year old girl was making all the decisions for her.
 Now it seemed they were going to take complete control of her, through adoption.
 The school thought she was seventeen, so that meant she would be under Susan's control for the next four years, until she was supposedly twenty-one.